benwilcock/spring-cloud-stream-demo/docs/index.md

 #### The Loancheck Microservice

-The `loancheck` microservice is a bit more complex but not much.
-It's job is to sort the `Loan` messages into channels.
-In order to do this, it is subscribing to the messages coming from the source's `output` topic and then sending them into either the `approved` or `declined` topics based on the message's content (specifically the amount of the loan, similar to a fraud checking facility).
+The `loancheck` microservice is a bit more complex, but not much.
+It's job is to sort the `Loan` events into channels.
+In order to do this, it is subscribing to the events coming from the source's `output` topic and then sending them into either the `approved` or `declined` topics based on the message's content (specifically the amount of the loan, similar to a fraud checking facility).

-Beacuse 3 message channels are involved, a simple `LoanProcessor` interface is used to clarify the input and output `MessageChannel`'s which looks something like this:
+Beacuse 3 message channels are involved, a simple `LoanProcessor` interface is used to clarify the input and output `MessageChannel`'s.
+It looks something like this:

 ```java
 @Component